tarekabdallah/Wall-Of-Fame/README.md

 ## Libraries:
 - OHHTTPStubs/Swift: Used to Stub the network calls in test to give the option to choose the response tests (200,404 ...) without using the real network.
+- Swiftlint: Used to enforce Swift style and conventions.